esrlabs/bake/documentation/_build/html/_sources/tips_and_tricks/qac.txt

     bakeqac <options> --qacretry <seconds>

-Step 2 and 3 are retried until timeout is reached.
+Steps "analyze" and "view" are retried until timeout is reached.

 Notes
 -----